-Let us walk (or scoot) you through the rules to know below.
+Now, let us walk (or scoot) you through the rules to know below.
 Remember, if you scoot, then scoot safe!

-Be Scoot Safe - Victorian e-Scooter Pilot Rules
+Be Scoot Safe - Victorian e-Scooter Rules

 Stay off footpaths